Amartya Sen: Social choice theory

+Poverty and Famines (1981)

 In 1981, Sen published Poverty and Famines: An Essay on Entitlement and Deprivation (1981), a book in which he argued that famine occurs not only from a lack of food, but from inequalities built into mechanisms for distributing food.
 Sen also argued that the Bengal famine was caused by an urban economic boom that raised food prices, thereby causing millions of rural workers to starve to death when their wages did not keep up.

-Sen's interest in famine stemmed from personal experience.
-As a nine-year-old he witnessed the Bengal famine of 1943, in which three million people died.
-This staggering loss of life was unnecessary, Sen later concluded.
-He presents data that there was an adequate food supply in Bengal at the time, but particular groups of people including rural landless labourers and urban service providers like barbers did not have the means to buy food as its price rose rapidly due to factors that include acquisitions by the military, panic buying, hoarding, and price gouging, all of them connected to the war in the region.
-In Poverty and Famines, Sen revealed that in many cases of famine, food supplies were not significantly reduced.
-In Bengal, for example, food production, while down on the previous year, was higher than in previous non-famine years.
-Sen points to a number of social and economic factors, such as declining wages, unemployment, rising food prices, and poor food-distribution, which led to starvation.
-His capabilities approach focuses on positive freedom, a person's actual ability to be or do something, rather than on negative freedom approaches, which are common in economics and simply focuses on non-interference.
-In the Bengal famine, rural laborers' negative freedom to buy food was not affected.
-However, they still starved because they were not positively free to do anything, they did not have the functioning of nourishment, nor the capability to escape morbidity.
+In 1999 he wrote, "no famine has ever taken place ... in a functioning democracy".

 In addition to his important work on the causes of famines, Sen's work in the field of development economics has had considerable influence in the formulation of the "Human Development Report", published by the United Nations Development Programme.
 This annual publication that ranks countries on a variety of economic and social indicators owes much to the contributions by Sen among other social choice theorists in the area of economic measurement of poverty and inequality.